vives-ai-edge/ai-edge/docs/overview/optimalisaties/README.md

 Next to quantisation and pruning there are othwer ways to optimise the running speed of the model.
 One could be by optimising the compiler settings, use a co-processor if the target has one or go to another type of device architecture.

+### Separable convolution

+Disadvantage: Because the separable convolution reduces the number of parameters for a convolution operation, if your network is already small, you might end up with too few parameters and your network might fail to properly learn during training.
+If used properly, however, it manages to enhance efficiency without significantly reducing effectiveness.

+A good example with separable convolutions can be found [here](https://towardsdatascience.com/a-basic-introduction-to-separable-convolutions-b99ec3102728).

 ### Compiler specific settings